Top 5 Lower Body Strength Exercises for Athletes

 5. Glute Bridges

 Glute bridges work well with the gluteal and hamstring muscles.
 Stand with feet shoulder-width apart and slowly lie down while exhaling.
-Bend your knees and lift your hips towards the ceiling with your_glutes contracted at the top of the movement and slowly return to the starting position.
+Bend your knees and lift your hips towards the ceiling with your glutes contracted at the top of the movement and slowly return to the starting position.
 An option for increasing the load is single-leg glute bridges.

 Why Choose Athlete’s Guild?